First things first: how are you doing?

 You may be locked inside but you certainly aren’t alone when it comes to getting through these tough times.
 Remember, we’re all in this together.

-If your business is struggling with marketing during the coronavirus (COVID-19) outbreak, I would like to be a resource for you.
+If your business is struggling with marketing during a pandemic (COVID-19) outbreak, I would like to be a resource for you.

 So please, don’t hesitate to contact me.
 Great advice is always free.

-We’re giving free office hours to businesses that want to be sure they’re taking the right approach to advertising during this crisis, in order to fulfill the needs of their customers and actually thrive amidst deteriorating economic conditions.
+We’re giving free office hours to businesses that want to be sure they’re taking the right approach to advertising during a pandemic, in order to fulfill the needs of their customers and actually thrive amidst deteriorating economic conditions.

 No pitch.
 No skeezy sales funnel.
 Just actionable, honest advice.
 That’s our promise.